17 Model Selection

 The BIC uses the marginal likelihood of the data under model \(M_k\) (denoted \(M\) for simplicity here), which is approximated using Laplace’s method.

 The idea of Laplace’s method is to approximate integrals of the form \(\int f(\theta) e^{-g(\theta)} d\theta\) where \(g(\theta)\) has a sharp minimum at some point \(\hat{\theta}\).
-The method works by approximating \(g(\theta)\) with its second-order Taylor expansion around the minimum \(\hat{\theta}\):
+The method works by approximating \(g(\theta)\) with its second-order Taylor expansion around the minimum \(\hat{\theta}\).
+Since \(g'(\hat{\theta}) = 0\) at the minimum, we have

-\[ \int f(\theta) e^{-g(\theta)} d\theta \approx f(\hat{\theta}) e^{-g(\hat{\theta})} \int e^{-\frac{1}{2}g''(\hat{\theta})(\theta-\hat{\theta})^2} d\theta \]
+\[ g(\theta) \approx g(\hat{\theta}) + \frac{1}{2}g''(\hat{\theta})(\theta-\hat{\theta})^2. \] So the integral transforms into a Gaussian form: \[ \int f(\theta) e^{-g(\theta)} d\theta \approx f(\hat{\theta}) e^{-g(\hat{\theta})} \int e^{-\frac{1}{2}g''(\hat{\theta})(\theta-\hat{\theta})^2} d\theta. \]

 The remaining integral is a standard Gaussian integral that evaluates to \(\sqrt{\frac{2\pi}{g''(\hat{\theta})}}\), giving us:

-\[ \int f(\theta) e^{-g(\theta)} d\theta \approx f(\hat{\theta}) e^{-g(\hat{\theta})} \sqrt{\frac{2\pi}{g''(\hat{\theta})}} \].
+\[ \int f(\theta) e^{-g(\theta)} d\theta \approx f(\hat{\theta}) e^{-g(\hat{\theta})} \sqrt{\frac{2\pi}{g''(\hat{\theta})}}. \]

-\[g(\theta) \approx g(\hat{\theta}) + \frac{1}{2}(\theta-\hat{\theta})^T \mathbf{H}(\hat{\theta}) (\theta-\hat{\theta}),\] where \(\mathbf{H}(\hat{\theta})\) is the \(k \times k\) Hessian matrix of second derivatives at \(\hat{\theta}\).
+In the multivariate case, we have \(\theta \in \mathbb{R}^k\) is a \(k\)-dimensional parameter vector.
+The second-order Taylor expansion around the minimum \(\hat{\theta}\) becomes: \[ g(\theta) \approx g(\hat{\theta}) + \frac{1}{2}(\theta-\hat{\theta})^T \mathbf{H}(\hat{\theta}) (\theta-\hat{\theta}), \] where \(\mathbf{H}(\hat{\theta})\) is the \(k \times k\) Hessian matrix of second derivatives at \(\hat{\theta}\).
 The multivariate Gaussian integral then evaluates to:

 \[ \int f(\theta) e^{-g(\theta)} d\theta \approx f(\hat{\theta}) e^{-g(\hat{\theta})} (2\pi)^{k/2} |\det(\mathbf{H}(\hat{\theta}))|^{-\frac{1}{2}} \]